Free 8th Grade Writing Complete Sentences Lesson Plan (Language Arts)

 Direct Instruction

-• Explain to students that a complete sentence is a sentence that has a subject and a verb.
+• Next, explain to the students that a sentence must have a subject and a verb to be complete.

-• Observe students during independent practice to assess their understanding of complete sentences.
+• Observe the students during the guided and independent practice activities to assess their understanding of the concept -of complete sentences.

-• Collect and review completed worksheets to assess their ability to correctly identify and write complete sentences.
+• Collect and review the students' written work to assess their ability to create complete sentences and paragraphs.

 Create amazing lesson